Schedule Sessions with Customized Timing for Each Participant

 • Each scheduled_time must be at least one hour in the future and fall within the participant’s specific participation period.

 1. Create your daily survey.
-Do not add any triggering logic to it, and delete the existing default triggering logics.
-Save and publish the survey.
-Ignore the warnings.
+Add your questions, but do not add any triggering logics, and delete the existing default triggering logic.
+Save and publish the survey, ignoring any warnings.

 [!note]